lqc/thinkcspy/source/functions.rst

 executed followed by a list of values, called *arguments*, which are assigned to the parameters in the function definition.
 So in the second last line of the program, we call the function, and pass alex as the turtle to be manipulated, and 50 as the size of the square we want.
+While the function is executing, then, the variable ``sz`` refers to the value 50, and the variable ``t`` refers to the same turtle instance that the variable ``alex`` refers to.

 Once we've defined a function, we can call it as often as we like, and its statements will be executed each time we call it.
 And we could use it to get